binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 One of the first things I end up doing in almost all of my bash scripts is to figure out where the heck it is.
-This is important so you can modularize your script into a few files if it gets unwieldy and source them from your main file.
-Pretty soon you may even have a few must-have functions for all of your scripts that you include as a library, in which case you'll need to load them without the trouble of sticking them on the **PATH** (the source builtin searches PATH, you knew that right?).
+This is important so you can modularize your script.
+If a script starts getting too unwieldy, you can break it into a few files which get distributed together.
+When the main part of your script runs, it can source the other files relative to itself by using its own location.

+Pretty soon you may even have a few must-have functions for all of your scripts that you include as a library.
+Again, you can distribute this as a file alongside your script, or say in a **/lib** subdirectory.
+By determining the location of your script with this technique, you can avoid the trouble of having to stick the library file on your **PATH**, which is the other way of sourcing bash libraries.

 TL;DR
 -----